Homomorphic equivalence

-In the mathematics of graph theory, two graphs, G and H, are called homomorphically equivalent if there exists a graph homomorphism $f\colon G \to H$ and a graph homomorphism $g\colon H \to G$.
+In graph theory, a branch of mathematics, two graphs G and H are called homomorphically equivalent if there exists a graph homomorphism $f\colon G \to H$ and a graph homomorphism $g\colon H \to G$.
 An example usage of this notion is that any two cores of a graph are homomorphically equivalent.

 Homomorphic equivalence also comes up in the theory of databases.
 Given a database schema, two instances I and J on it are called homomorphically equivalent if there exists an instance homomorphism $f\colon I\to J$ and an instance homomorphism $g\colon J\to I$.

+Deciding whether two graphs are homomorphically equivalent is NP-complete.